-Feedback (inst) - Provides a status of the Real Time Feedback in Hz.
+Feedback (Inst) - Provides a status of the Real Time Feedback in Hz.

-Feedback (1 second) - Provides a status of the 1-Second Averaging feedback in Hz.
+Feedback (1 Second) - Provides a status of the 1-Second Averaging feedback in Hz.

-Torque - Displays the Output Torque as a percentage of the rated capacity of the H9 ASD.
+Torque - Displays the Output Torque as a percentage of the rated capacity of the P9 ASD.

-Torque Reference - Displays the Torque Reference as a percentage.
+Torque Reference - Displays the Torque Reference as a percentage of the maximum torque available.